sstelfox/stelfox.net/content/blog/2016-02-26-better-practices-with-sudo.md

 user's directly should be a special case and added separately.

 Usually distributions also include additional sudo configuration by including all files in /etc/sudoers.d.
-This config isn't going to be terribly long so we may as well KISS it and not allow the inclusion of other files.
+This configuration isn't going to be terribly long so we may as well KISS it and not allow the inclusion of other files.

 ## No Need for the su